 This Court in Elcyzyn v.
 Brown, 7 Vet.
 App.
 170 (1994), decided for the first time that an Appellant's attorney can petition for a fee in excess of the then statutory cap based upon the Consumer Price Index as published by the Bureau of Labor Statistics.
 Id. at 179-181.
 This Court further directed attorneys filing for an increased fee based upon the CPI to choose a mid-point in the litigation to establish the appropriate date for calculating the cost of living increase.
 Id. at 181.
-In this case, the Court issued a memorandum decision in January 2020.
-Appellant selects January 2019, as the date for calculating the CPI increase.
+In this case the parties filed their joint motion to terminate the appeal of the underlying Board decision in April 2020.
+Appellant selects December 2018, as the date for calculating the CPI increase.
 See Elcyzyn v.
 Brown, 7 Vet.
 App.
 170, 181 (1994).